Margot Fonteyn: Early life (1919–1934)

-Margaret Evelyn Hookham was born on 18 May 1919 in Reigate, Surrey, to Hilda (née Acheson Fontes) and Felix John Hookham.
+Margaret Evelyn Hookham was born on 18 May 1919 in Reigate to Hilda (née Acheson Fontes) and Felix John Hookham.
 Her father was a British mechanical engineer, who worked for the British-American Tobacco Company.
 Her mother was the illegitimate daughter of an Irish woman, Evelyn Acheson, and the Brazilian industrialist Antonio Gonçalves Fontes.
 Hookham had one sibling, her older brother Felix.
 The family moved to Ealing, where her mother sent her four-year-old daughter with her brother to ballet classes with Grace Bosustow.
 Her mother accompanied Hookham to her earliest lessons, learning the basic positions alongside her daughter in order to improve her understanding of what a ballet student needed to develop.
 Over the years, Hilda provided constant support, guidance and critique to her daughter; she became a well-known backstage presence at Hookham's performances, earning the nickname "Black Queen" from Hookham's teachers and colleagues.
 While some children might have balked at such overbearing attention from a parent, Hookham accepted her mother's help with "affectionate and unembarrassed naturalness".

 In July 1924, at the age of five, Hookham danced in a charity concert and received her first newspaper review: the Middlesex Country Times noted that the young dancer had performed "a remarkably fine solo" which had been "vigorously encored" by the audience.
 Even during her early years, Hookham showed signs of the pressure she felt to succeed in her dancing, often pushing herself physically to avoid becoming a disappointment to others.
 Whenever a dance exam approached, she became ill with a high fever for several days, recovering just in time to take the test.
 Hookham's father began preparing to move his family abroad for work.
 It was decided, after consultation, that they would take their daughter with them but leave their son Felix at an English boarding school.
 For Hookham, this new separation from her sibling was a painful experience.
 Her father was transferred first to Louisville, Kentucky, where Hookham attended school but did not take ballet lessons, as her mother was skeptical about the quality of the local dance school.
 When Peggy – as she was called in her childhood – was nine, she and her parents moved to China.